apple1417/apple1417.dev/bl3/hunt/index.md

   You may of course ignore this when playing along casually.
 </details>

 Players are ranked by progression first and character time second.
+If two players have the same progression, the one with less character time is ranked higher.
+If one player has 20h more character time, but managed to get a single extra item, they're still ranked higher.
 <details markdown="1">
   <summary>Justification</summary>
-  If two players have the same progression, the one with less character time is ranked higher.
-If one player has 20h more character time, but managed to get one extra item, they're still ranked higher.

   The reason for progression first should be obvious - the whole point of the competition is to try get as many items as possible.
 The amount of time it takes is the next thing to rank by, the person with the best route (or best luck) should win.
 Progression ties are expected, we